Eastern small-footed myotis: Threats

 The main threat to this species is habitat disturbance, both natural and human caused.
 They also likely are under threat from white-nose syndrome, pollution (especially water pollution) and human disturbance during hibernation.
 Very low levels of light, noise and heat are sufficient to wake hibernating bats.
 Once awake bats begin to expend energy and deplete critical fat reserves needed to survive winter.
 If disturbances within hibernacula are repeated, bats (especially juveniles) are likely to die.
 This phenomenon was well documented in other species of bats in eastern North America, such as the Indiana bat (Myotis sodalis) and gray bat (Myotis grisescens).

-White-nose syndrome is a fungal infection that attacks bats while they hibernate.
-In the first 6 years following the discovery of WNS, 7 million bats of 6 different species were estimated to have been killed by the disease.
+White-nose syndrome (WNS) is a fungal infection that attacks bats while they hibernate.
+In the first six years following the discovery of WNS, 7 million bats of six different species were estimated to have been killed by the disease.
 Early estimates of impacts from white-nose syndrome based on bats counted in hibernacula suggested a 12 percent decline in eastern small-footed bat populations.
-However, changes in capture rates during summer, in West Virginia and New Hampshire, suggested declines from WNS may have been more severe (68-84%) in some regions.
+However, changes in capture rates during summer, in West Virginia and New Hampshire, suggested declines from WNS may have been more severe (68–84%).
 Due to their dependency on exposed and predominantly non-forested rock outcrops for roosting sites, they may be at risk from "natural" processes such as forest encroachment and establishment of more mesic forest types due to suppression of forest fires.
-Likewise, the species is likely threatened a host of human activities that impact rocky habitats or the surrounding areas where eastern small-footed bats forage, such as: mining, quarrying, oil and gas drilling and other forms of mineral extraction, logging, highway construction, wind energy and other forms of agricultural, industrial and residential development.
+Likewise, the species is likely threatened by a host of human activities that impact rocky habitats or the surrounding areas where eastern small-footed bats forage, such as: mining, quarrying, oil and gas drilling and other forms of mineral extraction, logging, highway construction, wind energy and other forms of agricultural, industrial and residential development.
 However, it is also likely that some of the above activities have created roosting sites by providing exposed rock faces.